Buying at auction

 2. The catalogue

-The catalogue includes all information regarding the lot(s) being offered in an auction (including artwork details, date, medium, dimensions, quantity of items in the lot, and so forth).
+The catalogue includes all information regarding the lot(s) being offered in a live auction (including artwork details, date, medium, dimensions, quantity of items in the lot, and so forth).
 Condition reports are not included in the catalogue, but may be requested by emailing firstname.lastname@example.org.
 However, as we are not qualified conservators, we advise that you view the lot in person to satisfy yourself as to the condition of a prospective purchase.
 Condition reports are not necessarily compiled by professional conservators unless otherwise stated.

 Aspire assigns a low and high estimate to every lot.
 These estimates give our opinion of value, bearing the following factors in mind: the sales precedent of each artist, the subject matter, the importance of the work within the artist’s oeuvre, the condition of the work and assimilates the accumulative totality of all of these factors.
 Each lot has a confidential reserve price agreed between Aspire and the seller of the lot.
 The reserve is the minimum price that will be accepted for a lot, any amount below which a lot will not be sold.
 The reserve price will not exceed the low estimate.